Testing Nambu-Goto approximation of cosmic string by lattice field simulations

-With the GW spectrum calculated by lattice method, the shape function $F(x,y)$ can be derived, and a new spectrum can be computed using Eq.~\eqref{eq:rho_gw_with_F}.
-The results of function $F(x,y)$ are depicted in the {\it Supplemental Material}.
+With the GW spectrum calculated from the lattice simulations, the universal transfer function $F(x,y)$ can be derived, and a new spectrum can be computed using Eq.~\eqref{eq:rho_gw_with_F}.
+The resulting transfer function $F(x,y)$ is shown in the {\it Appendix}, which can be used for future lattice-calibrated extrapolations of string-induced GW spectra.
 Subsequent analyses focus exclusively on the cases $e=0.0005$ and $e=0.05$, where the spectra exhibit power-law behavior.
-The fitting parameter $q$ in Eq.~\eqref{eq:F} for both cases is approximately $q\approx2$, which is consistent with the spectra decreasing approximately as about $k^{-1}$ near the peak.

-Although this method can produce a GW spectrum spanning a wide frequency range by integrating Eq.\eqref{eq:rho_gw_with_F} from the beginning of our simulation to the time of radiation-matter equality, as demonstrated in Ref.~\cite{Gorghetto_2021}, it would yield an unrealistically high spectrum, due to the excessively large phase transition temperature and VEV.
-Consequently, to verify this approach, we restrict the integration to our simulation period, presenting results at $\ln(\frac{m_s}{H})=5.5$ in Fig.\ref{fig:GW_compare}, which confirms that the GW spectrum derived from $F(x,y)$ aligns closely with our previous results.
+To verify this approach, we restrict the integration to our simulation period, presenting results at $\ln(\frac{m_s}{H})=5.5$ in Fig.\ref{fig:GW_compare}, which confirms that the GW spectrum derived from $F(x,y)$ aligns closely with our previous results.